MicrosoftDocs/customer-voice/fp-docs/customer-satisfaction-app.md

 ## Install the Forms Pro Customer Satisfaction app

+The Forms Pro Customer Satisfaction app is a template app built using Power BI.
+This app helps you to know your customers' satisfaction and your agents' performance.
+You can connect your Dynamics 365 Customer Service instance to view insights based on your data.
+This app comes with sample data for you to navigate and explore the app.
+It also gives you the capability to edit and customize the workspace as per your requirement.

+For more information on template apps, see [What are Power BI template apps?](https://docs.microsoft.com/en-us/power-bi/service-template-apps-overview).

+For steps to install a template app and get started, see [Install and distribute template apps](https://docs.microsoft.com/en-us/power-bi/service-template-apps-install-distribute).

 ## Report

 The Forms Pro Customer Satisfaction app displays insights in a report with the following pages: